Talha-malik999/hello-world-cloud-deployment/README.md

-# This project is deployed by Talha Mehmood hello-world-cloud-deployment for devops job assignment
+# This project is deployed by Talha Mehmood
+ hello-world-cloud-deployment
+ Devops job assignment assigned by Sofit Consultancy